-- a) the Whistleblower to have previously made a disclosure to ASIC; - b) the Whistleblower has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment; - c) before making the disclosure to the journalist or sitting member of parliament, the Whistleblower has given written notice to ASIC that the Whistleblower intends to make an 'emergency disclosure' to the journalist or sitting member of parliament, and that notice must contain sufficient information to enable ASIC to identify the Whistleblower's previous disclosure; and - d) the Whistleblower only disclose information that is necessary to inform the journalist or sitting member of parliament of the substantial and imminent danger.
+- a) the Whistleblower must have previously made a disclosure to ASIC or APRA or a body prescribed by regulation; - b) the Whistleblower has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment; - c) before making the disclosure to the journalist or member of parliament, the Whistleblower has given written notice to the relevant body that: - a. contains sufficient information to enable the relevant body to identify the Whistleblower's previous disclosure; and - b. states that the Whistleblower intends to make an 'emergency disclosure'; and - d) the information disclosed to the journalist or member of parliament is no greater than is necessary to inform them of the substantial and imminent danger.